Oceania·New Zealand·Updated May 3, 2026

 What scams target tourists in Wellington?

-The most frequently reported tourist scams in Wellington are Fake Concert and Rugby Ticket Sales, Online Accommodation Fraud During Major Events, Rideshare Impersonation at Wellington Airport.
+The most frequently reported tourist scams in Wellington are Rental Car Damage Fraud at Wellington Airport, Fake Concert and Rugby Ticket Sales, Online Accommodation Fraud During Major Events.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Cairns.

 Are taxis safe in Wellington?